sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 header for browser extensions, and so we can use this header to detect either the `console` method is fired.

-And so, if the configuration like above is enabled, Web Console always inserts its script code into the head of the `<head>` tag as following:
+And so, if a configuration like the above is enabled, Web Console always inserts its script code into the head of the `<head>` tag as following:

 ```html